These days, businesses operate through complex computer networks. The modern workplace would struggle to function without available technology.

 Companies should have dedicated professionals who stay up to date and are knowledgeable enough to neutralize the latest risks or prepare in advance.

 It is not just hackers who are becoming better at what they do.
-Some organizations need to implement modern security measures.
+Some organizations need to implement modern security measures like device security.
 They have priorities other than cybersecurity.

 Lack of Insurance

 There are different kinds of insurance, and it should not come as a surprise that one exists for cybersecurity as well.

 Cybersecurity insurance is an excellent example of a safety net that more companies ought to implement.
 Knowing that there is financial protection just in case helps.
 However, organizations should rely on something other than insurance and pay attention to other aspects of cybersecurity.
 Look at insurance as an extra layer.

 Missing Data Backups